scilus/nf-scil/docs/MODULE.md

 ## Lint your code

-Before submitting to _nf-scil_, once you've commit and push everything, the code need to be correctly linted, else the checks won't pass.
-This is done using `prettier` on your new module, through the _nf-core_ command line :
+Run `prettier` on your new module, through the _nf-core_ command line :

 ```bash
 nf-core modules \